mmehoward/intro_final_f24/README.md

+Note: Also checked button color accessibility using whocanuse.com before posting, as green is NOTORIOUSLY bad at meeting color accessiblity with white text.

 # Code:You Intro Final Repo

 **This assignment has *multiple* steps.
 Please *read* the steps *completely* and *thoroughly*.
 You may need to review, research, problem solve, and ask questions.**